mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 displayed - instead, you see what the option stands for.
 The only two you can change are the save type, and the CIC type.
 It is now obvious to what each option value is set.

+The latest feature is auto load/save of save ram.
+When you run a game from the SD card, and it uses save ram of any kind (except ext cart), the save state will be automatically loaded from "/.menu/n64/save/<game_name>.sav".
+If the file doesn't exist, the save ram is cleared.
+When you restart the menu the next time, the save ram will be automatically saved to the file.
+If the directory mentioned doesn't exist on your SD card, create it or this will not work.

 ========================================================================
                             Controls